Tokyo in 3 Days

 Shinjuku billboard

-This bustling suburb lined with shops and restaurants, neon lights and billboards; from huge skyscrapers to the thinnest building I’ve ever seen.
+This bustling suburb is lined with shops and restaurants, neon lights and billboards; from huge skyscrapers to the thinnest building I’ve ever seen.

 Shinjuku really thin building

-All is watched over by Godzilla who is climbing the cinema roof.
+All is watched over by Godzilla, who is climbing the cinema roof.

 Godzilla in Shinjuku